Acacia inaequilatera: Description

 Kanji bush is a gnarled tree or shrub with a single trunk, corky bark, spiny foliage and stems.
 It grows to a height of between 2 and 5 m but can reach as high as 8 m.
 It has thick, rough, corky, dark grey to black coloured bark on the main trunk that is often scarred by fire.
-Like most Acacia species, it has phyllodes rather than true leaves.
-These are a blue-grey colour, with a curved midrib and a short spine at the tip.
-There is also a pair of curved spines at the base of each leaf.
-The leathery phyllodes have an asymmetrically ovate to elliptic shape.
-They are 1.5 to 7 cm in length and 6 to 45 mm wide and the apex terminates in a needle-sharp tip.
+Its phyllodes are a blue-grey and leathery with a curved midrib and a short spine at the tip.
+The phyllodes are asymmetrically egg-shaped to elliptic, 15–70 mm long and 6–45 mm wide and there is a spiny stipule at the base of the phyllodes.

 Unusually for Acacia species, the flowers are not pure yellow, but rather yellow with a reddish purple centre.
-The flowers occur between May and October. are held in spherical clusters about 5 mm in diameter.
+The flowers occur between May and October are borne in spherical clusters about 5 mm in diameter.
 The pods are flat and curved, up to 10 cm long and 1 cm wide.
 They can be strongly curved to coiled and are raised high over the seeds and slightly constricted between.
 The pods have a pale maroon colour when young but deepen to a mid-brown or pinkish-purplish brown as they age.
 The dull dark brown seeds within are arranged longitudinally oblique within the pod.
 Each seed has a length of 4 to 6 m and has an obloid to globose shape.

 Kanji bush is very fire tolerant and colonises rapidly after a bushfire.
 It is able to regenerate from or and resprout from the base or epicormically It is short-lived, lasting less than ten years.

 Taxonomy

-The species was first formally described by the botanist Karel Domin in 1926 in the work Beitrage zur Flora und Pflanzengeographie Australiens as published in Bibliotheca Botanica.
-It was reclassified as Racosperma inaequilaterum in 2003 and transferred back to the genus Acacia in 2006.
+Acacia inaequilatera was first formally described by the botanist Karel Domin in 1926 in Bibliotheca Botanica from specimens collected near the Ashburton and Yule Rivers.
 The specific epithet is derived from the Latin word inaequilatera meaning with unequal sides, referring to the very asymmetric phyllodes.
 A. inaequilerata is closely related to Acacia trudgeniana and has inflorescences and phyllodes resembling those of Acacia marramamba, it is also often confused with Acacia pyrifolia.

 Distribution

-It has a scattered distribution throughout arid areas of the north western tip of South Australia, the south western parts of the Northern Territory and the Pilbara and southern parts of the Kimberley regions of Western Australia where it is found on rocky hillsides, stony hills and plains growing in sandy to loamy stony soils.
+It has a scattered distribution throughout arid areas of the north western tip of South Australia, the south western parts of the Northern Territoryand the Pilbara and southern parts of the Kimberley regions of Western Australia where it is found on rocky hillsides, stony hills and plains growing in sandy to loamy stony soils.
 It is often part of tall shrubland communities with a spinifex understorey.